Heather Cooan | Oncology Nutrition Consultant and Educator

 Courtesy of Healthful Pursuit

-Even if you’re walking past the cinnamony goodness emanating from a Cinnabon or your favorite local bakery - you’ve got this!
-Choosing to modify your diet, whether for specific health concerns or for weight loss, is never easy because the world is full of temptation.
+Even if you're walking past the cinnamony goodness emanating from a Cinnabon or your favorite local bakery - you've got this!
+Choosing to modify your diet, whether for specific health concerns or weight loss, is never easy because the world is full of temptation.
 The important thing to remember is that it is possible.
-When you’re longing for those old familiar favorites, try a modified version like cinnamon roll cheesecake fat bomb.
-Approximating those same flavor profiles with the use of dairy-free or vegan cream cheese and butter flavored coconut oil, you’ll get a taste of what you’re craving while doing your body and mind a solid.
+When longing for those old familiar favorites, try a modified version like cinnamon roll cheesecake fat bomb.
+Approximating those same flavor profiles with the use of dairy-free or vegan cream cheese and butter-flavored coconut oil, you'll get a taste of what you're craving while doing your body and mind a solid.

 Mini Pumpkin Pie Bites